-- In the Active Directory Server Configuration for Extended Schema window, click Browse Directory for the Association Object field.
-The Browse for DRAC Association Object dialog box is displayed. - 2 Double-click Dell to display the available objects.
-Table 5-1 provides information about the displayed association, privilege, and device object icons. - 3 Select the association object based on the RAC type and click Select.
-The selected association object is displayed as a string in the Association Object field.
+In the Active Directory Server Configuration for Extended Schema window, click Browse Directory for the Association Object field.

-lcon Description
+The Browse for Dell iDRAC Association Object dialog box is displayed.

+.
+Navigate and double-click Dell to display the available objects.

+The displayed association, privilege, and device object icons are:

-3 Association object for iDRAC6.
+- Association object for iDRAC6 and iDRAC7.

-4 Association object for DRAC 4, DRAC 5, and CMC.
+- Association object for DRAC 4, DRAC 5, and CMC.

-٢ Privilege object for all schema.
+- 💝 Privilege object for all schema.

-· 🚖 Device object for DRAC 4, DRAC 5, and CMC.
+- Device object for DRAC 4, DRAC 5, and CMC.

-æ Device object for iDRAC6.
+- E Device object for iDRAC6 and iDRAC7.

+- 3. Select the association object based on the RAC type and click Select.